thsvr/react-recipe-tut./my-app/README.md

 <br>
 <br>

-This app was created following <a href="https://www.youtube.com/watch?v=U9T6YkEDkMo">this tutorial on in channel "Dev Ed"</a>
+This app was created following <a href="https://www.youtube.com/watch?v=U9T6YkEDkMo">this tutorial of Dev Ed channel</a>